harvester/docs/docs/networking/best-practice-vlan-aware-switch.md

 ## Create a VLAN Network in Harvester

-A new VLAN network can be created via the **Advanced > Networks** page and clicking the **Create** button.
+You can create a new VLAN network in the **Advanced > Networks** page, and click the **Create** button.

-Specify the name and VLAN ID that you want to create for the VLAN network <small>(You can specify the same vlan ID on different namespaces of [Rancher multi-tenancy](/rancher/virtualization-management/#multi-tenancy) support)</small>.
+Specify the name and VLAN ID that you want to create for the VLAN network <small>(You can specify the same VLAN ID in different namespaces if you have [Rancher multi-tenancy](/rancher/virtualization-management/#multi-tenancy) configured)</small>.

    ![create-vlan-network.png](assets/create-network.png)

-### Connect VM to the same network of Harvester management network
+### Connect a VM to the Harvester management network

-Once users finished the configuration in the previous section, external switch will send out untagged network traffic for manangement.
-Inside Harvester, the default VLAN tag to receive untagged taffic is VLAN 1.
+Once you finished the configuration in the previous section, the external switch will send out untagged network traffic to the management network.
+In Harvester, the untagged traffic is received in VLAN 1.

 If users need VM connects to VLAN 100, management network, users can create a VLAN Network in Harvester with VLAN ID 1 configuration instead of VLAN ID 100.

-External switch will remove VLAN 100 from the packet for egress and `harvester-br0` will add VLAN 1 to the packet and treat it as VLAN 1.
-Shown as the below diagram.
+The external switch will remove the VLAN 100 tag from the packet for egress and `harvester-br0` will add the VLAN 1 tag to the packet and treat it as VLAN 1 as shown in the following diagram:

    ![vlan-aware-native-vlan.png](assets/vlan-aware-native-vlan.png)

-!!! note
+!!! warning
-    Do not create VLAN Network with VLAN 100 and associate any VM to it.
-Connectivity will not always be ensured and depend on external switch behavior to add/remove VLAN tag from packets.
+    Do not create a VLAN Network with VLAN 100 and associate any VM to it.
+The connectivity will not always be ensured and depends on the external switch behavior to add/remove VLAN tag from packets.

-### Connect VM to Specific VLAN network
+### Connect a VM to specific VLAN network

-Users need to create VLAN Network with specific VLAN ID in need and asscicate VM to that VLAN network.
-Refer to [Harvester Network](/networking/harvester-network/)
+You need to create a VLAN Network with specific VLAN ID and associate the VM to that VLAN network.

+Please refer to [this page](/networking/harvester-network/) for additional information on Harvester Networking.